-5.3.8 Capital adequacy
+6.1.8 Capital adequacy

-Capital adequacy is the maintenance of a level of capital by PKO Bank Polski SA which is sufficient to meet regulatory capital requirements (the so-called Pillar 1) and internal capital requirements (the so-called Pillar 2).
+Capital adequacy is the maintenance of a level of capital by the PKO Bank Polski SA Group which is sufficient to meet regulatory capital requirements (the so-called Pillar 1) and internal capital requirements (the so-called Pillar 2).

-The objective of capital adequacy management is to maintain capital on a level that is adequate to the risk scale and profile of the Bank's activities.
-The process of managing the Bank's capital adequacy comprises:
+The objective of capital adequacy management is to maintain capital on a level that is adequate to the risk scale and profile of the Group's activities.

+The process of managing the Group's capital adequacy comprises: